BeyondTheClouds/enos/docs/installation.rst

 Deployment
 ----------

-Once your configuration is done, you can launch the deployment :
+Once your configuration is done, you can launch the deployment:

 .. code-block:: bash

     (venv) $ enos deploy

 The deployment is the combination of the following three phases: